AbhishekP-123/shopify-dawn-edit/README.md

 adding new things .....

-problem in checkout page variets not working.
+problem in product page variets not working.